 A typical transformation project for us is 2-4 of our consultants, paired with members of your staff who will ultimately take over the initiative.
 We ask clients who are embarking on a transformation to budget at least one year at a time, but only require that you commit to us a quarter at a time.

-If you’d like more detail on what a program like this would look like for you, click the Contact button and provide a one sentence summary of what you’re intended; we’ll get back to you very rapidly with a much more specific outline of how we tackle programs like this.
+If you’d like more detail on what a program like this would look like for you, click the Contact button and let us know.
+We'll follow up quickly and see how we can help.

 Data Centric Transformation

 The data centric revolution posits that data really is the firm’s core asset.
 It needs to be expressed in an application neutral format, structure and vocabulary.
 Four of the core functions that applications currently provide will be shifted to shared infrastructure:

 - Data integrity and constraint management will no longer be in the exclusive domain of the application code

 - Authorization rules will be expressed once and applied consistently to all access to data

 - Navigation through and structure of the data will no longer be mediated by application code

 - Interpretation of obscure codes and flags will be purged from the application domain and replaced by governed and well understood, and shared taxonomies

 It may sound like we are promoting a product or a platform, but we are not.
 We are change agents.
 We are promoting a shift in thinking and implementing to this new paradigm.